 The eggs in this case, unlike the wooden beads on my usual ones, are complete little wooden eggs.
 I found these at the dollar store near me, and I'm sure I've seen similar ones at Michaels.

-I drilled through them (just like making a bead) and they're wired into the nest.
+I drilled through them (just like making a bead) and they're wired into the nest, holding the Spanish moss in place attached to the wire.
 If you prefer, use your hot glue gun for the same effect.

 I very carefully smashed the cracked pot to make the hole bigger, and then it can be displayed on a shelf or in a corner.
-Rub the sharp edges with rough sandpaper so they won't hurt you while building this.
+Rub the sharp edges with rough sandpaper or even a fine file so they won't hurt you while building this.